 Our all-time favorite Japanese-inspired bath?
-This compact, spa-like bathing space in the Hughes/Kinugawa house by architect Andrew Lister.
+This compact, spa-like bathing space in the Hughes/Kinugawa house in Auckland, New Zealand, by architect Andrew Lister.
 Recreate the look with the following elements:

-Above: When daily bathing in the local bath house was common practice, bathers would don a yukata and carry a bucket filled with their soap, shampoo, and washcloth.
+Above: When bathing in the local bath house was common practice, bathers would don a yukata and carry a bucket filled with their soap, shampoo, and washcloth.
 This Japanese Bath Bucket is made from cypress; $63 from Goods from Japan.
-The Hinoki Bath Stool, produced by a wood craft studio in Kiso, is CA$170 from Mjolk.
+The Hinoki Bath Stool, produced by a wood craft studio in mountainous Kiso, Japan, is $170 CA at Mjölk in Toronto.

-Above: Cotton shirt stripe Yoshii Bath Towels, made in Japan, are $38 from Rikumo.
+Above: Cotton shirt stripe Yoshii Bath Towels, made in Japan of a special ultra-lightweight cotton, are $61 each from Rikumo.

 Above: Based in the Northern California town of Petaluma, Sonoma Forge makes rough-hewn, industrial-looking fixtures and fittings for the modern bath; the Short Deck Mount Waterbridge Lav Faucet has a 2.25-inch spout height and an 8-inch center spread; $1,440.
 Go to Sonoma Forge for dealer information.